Aviah/one-click-django-polls-tutorial/tutorial_part2.md

 Now that the models are defined, and the databases tables have been created, you can add some initial data.
 We will start with manual data entry via the django built-in admin app.

-But first we need to tell the admin app to hook to the polls app.
+But first we need to tell the admin app to hook the polls app.

 	you@dev-machine: nano polls/admin.py